Kapkot: Geography

 Kapkot is located at 29.9379° N, 79.9025° E. It has an average elevation of 1150 m.
-It lies on the banks of the Sarayu River, which runs to the west of the village.
+It lies on the banks of the Sarayu River, which runs to the west of the town.
 The land in and around Kapkot is utilised largely for agricultural activity, which is fostered by water from the Saryu.
 The topography is marked by valleys, local depression and high ground.

 Kapkot is cold and dry for eight months of the year.
 Cold winds are experienced during February and March.
 The hottest months are from March to July.
 The village experiences a moderate climate from August to October, tempered by heavy rain and thundershowers, and a slightly cooler climate from November to February.
 Fog and dew are very common, occurring often during the winter season.
-The village is situated in an area prone to landslides.
+The town is situated in an area prone to landslides.

 Demographics

-According to the 2011 census of India, the area covered by the Kapkot Village had a population of 2858 with a sex-ratio of 1011 females for every 1,000 males, much above the national and state average of 929 and 963 respectively.
+According to the 2011 census of India, the area covered by the Kapkot had a population of 2858 with a sex-ratio of 1011 females for every 1,000 males, much above the national and state average of 929 and 963 respectively.
 A total of 414 were under the age of six, constituting 293 males and 191 females.
 Scheduled Castes and Scheduled Tribes accounted for 31.39% and 1.12% of the population respectively.
-The average literacy rate of the village was 81.91%, compared to the national average of 72.99%.
+The average literacy rate of the town was 81.91%, compared to the national average of 72.99%.
 The population is predominantly rural with high concentration of people belonging to Scheduled Castes.

 According to the religious census of 2011, Kapkot had 85.8% Hindus, 8.5% Muslims, 5.2% Christians and 0.5% others.
 Kumaoni is spoken by most, and the standard dialect is the Danpuriya dialect.

 Government and politics

-Kapkot is administrated by a Sarpanch (Head of Village), who is an elected representative.
+Kapkot is administrated by a chairman, who is an elected representative.
+The town is divided into a number of wards.
 It is represented in the Uttarakhand Legislative Assembly by a member elected from the Kapkot constituency.